dozencrows/RandomSeq/README.md

 You'll need a Pure Digit module, the Ardunio IDE and a programmer like USBasp or the Pololu USB AVR programmer.

-Launch the Ardunio IDE, and open the RandomSeq sketch from this folder.
+Launch the Arduino IDE, and open the RandomSeq sketch from this folder.
 You only need the standard Arduino libraries; there is a copy of the Pure Digit library included in this repo (as there are some customisations).

 ### Installing

-Follow the instructions in the video in this thread to build and burn the code to the module: https://forum.gmsn.co.uk/t/burning-code-to-the-gmsn-pure-digital-modules/42
+Follow the instructions in this video in this thread to build and burn the code to the module: https://forum.gmsn.co.uk/t/burning-code-to-the-gmsn-pure-digital-modules/42

 ### Hardware Mod